Look who's talking in 2012

 Sponsors are delighted to share in the experience of these fine students.

-“I feel like I learned so much and gained so much more respect for President Bush with the opportunity to hear him speak.
+“I feel like I learned so much and gained so much more respect for President George W. Bush with the opportunity to hear him speak.
 All of his experiences he shared were so personal that I felt like I was meeting him personally.
 I was in awe the whole time I was there, and I could not believe that I was sitting only feet away from a former president of the United States.” – Jesse

 “Oftentimes we blind ourselves to our own struggles and we don’t see the more difficult life someone could be going through such as Jeannette Walls did as a child.
 I could not have asked for a better, heart-wrenching, and eye-opening experience as the one I experienced hearing Jeannette Walls speak.” – Magdyel